Li-So/FoP-Course-Content/docs/chapter-4-git-github.md

 Now we have some changes on the branch **add-name**, changes we want to our **main** branch.
 To do this we can use `git merge` via the following:

 - Make sure you are on the **main** branch
-	- You can check which you are on via `git branch`, which will show you the existing local branches as well as which you are on via an asterisk `*`.
+	- You can check branch you are on via `git branch`, which will display the existing local branches as well as your current branch via an asterisk `*`.
-	- You can switch branch using `git checkout <branchName>`
+	- You can switch branch using `git checkout <branch-name>`
 - Once on the **main** branch, write `git merge add-name`: This will merge **add-name** into your **main** branch.

 Perfect!
 Now we have the name we added from our **add-name** branch in our **main** branch.
+Double check the textfile to make sure this is true.

 #### 4.2.5 Rebase
 An alternative to merging for changes in a different branch, is to rebase them.
-While merging is very clearly two different histories merging together, rebasing is closer to putting the commits of another branch, on top of your branch of choice.
-It can be a powerful tool if you don't enjoy the messiness of many merges, though I recommend using merge in general for this course.
+While merging shows two different histories merging together, rebasing is closer to putting the commits of another branch, on top of your branch of choice.
+It can be a powerful tool if you don't enjoy the messiness of many merges, though I recommend using merge in general for this course if you are uncomfortable with rebasing.

 !!!
 Note
 	This example uses the branch **main** and **add-name**.
 Adapt it to your own branch names.

 Here's an example you can do to try it out:

 1. Commit something on the **main** branch, e.g. the text example we did in the chapters before.
 Add a file, change a line , etc.
 2. Switch branch to **add-name** and commit something.
 3. Now go back to the **main** branch and write: